-If it weren’t for the surge of Banh Mi sandwich shops currently dotting the culinary landscape, any Philadelphian might even have considered it to be a new fusion version of a Vietnamese Hoagie.
+If it weren’t for the surge of Banh Mi sandwich shops currently dotting the culinary landscape, the average Philadelphian might even considered it to be a new fusion invention of a Hoagie, a Vietnamese Hoagie.

 - 1 crusty roll